 After years of making close copies of these famous instruments I felt it was time to evolve and use all of this knowledge to express myself and create my own models.

-Working towards a recognizable style is very important to me.
+Working towards a recognisable style is very important to me.
 This is where the violin becomes more than a musical instrument it becomes a piece of art that reflects my ideas and creativity.